 Local families in Khonoma are always welcoming tourists.
 With all due respect, feel free to peek into a house, share smiles and freeze some kids in action

-A fresh morning in Khonoma with expansive views of natural forest from ever terrace
+A fresh morning in Khonoma with expansive views of the natural forest from every terrace

-The beautiful people of Khonoma, always ready to smile and strike a (though often confusing) conversation
+The beautiful people of Khonoma, always ready to smile and strike up a (though often confusing) conversation

 Kohima to Khonoma

-Located only 20 km from the popular town of Kohima, Khonoma is easily accessible in taxis.
+Located only 20 km from the popular town of Kohima, Khonoma is easily accessible by taxi.
 You can catch a taxi from pretty much anywhere in Kohima for about 700 Rupees per trip.